Taeveril/FFL2-Randomizer/README.md

 - QoL Features:
   - Empty chests will appear open.
   - Encounter rate adjustment.
+  - Gold drop adjustment.
   - Central pillar worlds stay unlocked once MAGI threshold met.
   - Game bug fixes:
     - Elemental MAGI behaves appropriately.
     - Mana MAGI affinity enabled.
     - Mutant stat growth behaves as expected.

+## Version 0.5.0 (6/21/2025):
+- Gold rate adjustment introduced.
+Will prompt for a number between 50-500 and will turn into a percentage to adjust.
+   - Gold will currently cap at 65535.
+10% bonus for all monsters defeated still there.
+   - Have not yet fixed the meat/gold drop bug.
+Learning assembly (and translating it to hex) as fast as I can to try and get this fixed.
+- The Magi Leon steals from you will now appropriately display.
+- Fixed an issue where the title screen may not always show the seed number.

 ## Version 0.4.0 (6/14/2025):
 - Encounter rate adjustment introduced.
 Will prompt for a number between 20-200 and will turn into a percentage to adjust.